Sale Swing Bridge: Early history

-Designed by John Grainger and built in 1883 by the Victorian government, it was the first movable bridge built in Victoria.
-Its wrought-iron structure, 45 metres long, pivots on cylindrical steel columns.
-At its peak, the bridge was opened up to 20 times a day, allowing the movement of steamers between Sale and Melbourne.
+Designed by John Grainger (father of Australian composer Percy Grainger), and built by local contractor Peter Platt for the Victorian Government Board of Land and Works it was the first movable bridge built in Victoria.
+Its wrought-iron structure, 45 metres long, pivots on a set of nine cylindrical cast iron columns filled with concrete.
+Before opening, it was test loaded with 240 cattle.